 Check that the belt tension is correct and that shafts are moving freely.
 If belt tension is too loose, barrels may stop turning.
-Use a suitable lubricant on shaft bearings.
-Also check that the tumbler is not overloaded - do not exceed 3kg total weight (weight of two barrels and all contents).
+Do not use thick grease or heavy oil on shaft bearings.
+Also check that the tumbler is not overloaded - do not exceed 8kg total weight (weight of the barrel(s) and all contents).